-- 12 months plans are useful if your project is going to scale beyond the limits of free option.
+- 12 months plans are useful if your project is going to scale beyond the limits of the free options.

 We can start this list with Microsoft IoT platform.
 Azure power lies in many native Microsoft technologies, including database management, visual studio, AI, and other tools that help to acquire and to analyze data.
 It also offers few third-party services like Python, Java, which give even more flexibility.

 Azure IoT platform allows establishing bidirectional communications with devices.
-You can find plenty of handy tutorials on how to set up an IoT hub for devices like Raspberry Pi.
+You can find plenty of handy tutorials on setting up an IoT hub for devices like Raspberry Pi.
 It has an excellent dashboard with real-time data streaming capabilities.

 MS Azure free plan features:

-- 10 apps with free choice of tools
+- 10 apps with a free choice of tools

 - 1M requests per month